 Table 13: Specific Prompt Mistype Results

 The results shown in Tables 11 and 12 demonstrated considerably higher accuracy than the previous test cases.
-Out of 120 benchmark-related errors, 73 were detected, giving a total PP Score of 61%.
-Protocol-level performance varied, with OSPF achieving the highest accuracy of 77%, followed by EIGRP at 73%, AAA at 50% and RIP at 43%.
-Mistype detection was strong overall as shown in Table 10, with a combined PP Score of 85%, though individual protocol scores ranged from 60% in RIP to 100% in both EIGRP and OSPF.
-A per-protocol breakdown of misconfigurations detected is illustrated in Chart 4.5.
+Out of 120 benchmark-related errors, 73 were detected, giving a total PP Score of 61% compared to 33% previously in the Mid test case.
+Protocol-level performance also showed notable improvements: , OSPF rose from 53% to 77%, EIGRP from 30% to 73%, AAA from 37% to 50% and RIP remaining the weakest domain, though still improved from 17% to 43%.
+Mistype detection was strong overall as shown in Table 13, with a combined PP Score of 85%, matching the Mid test case.
+However, while EIGRP and OSPF maintained perfect scores of 100% in mistype detection, RIP fell to 60% due to one error being missed.
+A per-protocol breakdown of misconfigurations detected is illustrated in Figure 5.